 A community of support is necessary to help a survivor reach safety and peace.
-Even if you don’t know the person experiencing dating abuse, you have the ability to become involved and try to stop dating abuse when you see it.
-Intervening can have a positive impact on someone in an abusive relationship and may be the difference between safety and danger.
+Even if you don’t know the person experiencing dating abuse, you have the ability to become a source of support.
+Carefully intervening can have a positive impact on someone in an abusive relationship and may be the difference between safety and danger.
 Do your part and speak up against abuse.

 What Do I Need to Know?

 Abuse is a pattern of behavior used to gain and maintain power and control in a relationship.
 It can take many forms and isn’t always easy to recognize.
 Besides physical abuse, people may experience verbal/emotional abuse, digital abuse, sexual abuse or a combination of these different abusive tactics.
 If you witness an interaction that seems controlling or strange, you may be seeing red flags for abuse in a relationship.
 You can look for warning signs of abuse to help you identify if a situation is, in fact, abusive.
 If you’re not sure whether what you’re seeing is abusive or not, feel free to talk with one of our peer advocates.
 We’d be happy to help you assess and come up with a game plan for possible steps to take.

 Sometimes victims and survivors may believe that abuse is normal, so one of the most important things you can do for someone in an abusive relationship is let them know that abuse isn’t okay and it’s not their fault.
 You might say things like, “You don’t deserve to be treated like that” or “You deserve to be treated with respect.”

 Dating abuse is a scary and isolating experience.
 If you witness someone going through it and don’t know what to do, try to imagine how you’d want to be helped.
 Reaching out to a victim can provide them with support that they may not be receiving anywhere else.
 Whether it’s a classmate or a stranger you pass on your morning run, if you witness someone being verbally or physically abused, it’s okay to speak up.